The Duquesne Incline

 Incline

-The hills around Pittsburgh were once lined with inclines of various sizes and shapes.
-These were once the most convenient way to get from the top of the surrounding hills to the city, and back up.
-There were inclines for pedestrian traffic, wagons and vehicles, and some larger ones for coal and heavy cargo.
+The hills around Pittsburgh were once lined with inclines, also known as inclined planes or funiculars, of various sizes and shapes.
+These were, in many cases, the most convenient way to get from the top of the surrounding hills to the city flats below, and then back up again.
+There were inclines for pedestrian traffic, wagons and vehicles, and some larger ones for coal and heavy freight.

 The Duquesne Incline 1880